particle-iot/docs/src/content/reference/device-os/firmware.md

 This API is only available for the Photon and P1 (Gen 2).

-On the Argon, P2, and Photon 2, static IP addressing requires Device OS 5.3.0 or later.
+On the Argon, P2, and Photon 2, static IP addressing requires Device OS 5.3.0 or later and uses a different API.
 See [`NetworkInterfaceConfig`](#networkinterfaceconfig).

 ```cpp
 // SYNTAX